English Armada: Norris' march to Lisbon

 On 30 May, Drake reached the port of Cascais and anchored his fleet between its citadel and that of São Julião in a crescent formation as close to the coast as possible.
 He also ordered raiding vessels to scour the waters of the nearby coastline and the Berlengas islands for enemy ships.
 Meanwhile, the English army, continually harassed by the Spaniards during their arduous journey, reached Loures, barely 10 km from the walls of Lisbon.
 Though their perilous journey was behind them, the Spanish would not allow them to enjoy much rest for their camp continued to be attacked and any supplies cut off; Norris' army was getting hungrier by the minute.
 Little did the English know that just outside the city walls were vast stocks of supplies.
 Fearing the enemy would attack the next day and discover the storehouses along the way, the Archduke ordered Captain Don Juan de Torres to keep them occupied on 31 May whilst the provisions were brought into the city, and if de Torres could inflict losses on the English, all the better.
 Though the Spanish tried to coax the English into coming out of their trenches, the latter would not move.
 Meanwhile, so as to deny the English any provisions, what remained in the storehouses after bringing what they could into Lisbon was set ablaze.
 Because the English were not willing to come out and answer Spanish calls for battle, Captains Juan de Torres, Sancho Bravo, Gaspar de Alarcón and Francisco Malo selected 200 elite harquebusiers supported by some cavalry and carried out a camisado.
 Lieutenant Colonel John Sampson's camp was selected as the target of this mission.
 The Spanish approached the camp at dawn on Thursday, 1 June, Corpus Christi day, shouting "Viva el Rei Dom António!"
-(Long live Dom António!).
-The moment they were admitted into the camp, the guards were killed then several soldiers sleeping in their tents were killed before the alarm was shouted.
+(Long live the King Dom António!).
+The moment they were admitted into the camp, the guards were killed, then several soldiers sleeping in their tents were killed before the alarm was shouted.
 The English hurriedly formed a makeshift defensive line while their compatriots were being massacred.
 Harquebus fire erupted on both sides and Don Juan de Torres was wounded in the arm; he died from it three-weeks later.
 The Spanish made a hasty retreat.

-While the English continued to rest and starve – the men found the weather too hot and exhausting, many were weak from hunger, sick and injured, and needed to be carried on baggage mules and stretchers made from pikes –, the Archduke called a war council.
+While the English continued to rest and starve – the men found the weather too hot and exhausting, many were weak from hunger, sick and injured, and needed to be carried on baggage mules and stretchers made from pikes – the Archduke called a war council.
 The Portuguese commanders pointed out that since they were expecting relief troops to arrive any day, the city walls were tall and strong, and they could be easily resupplied from the Tagus while the English were suffering from hunger and sickness, they decided to bring the army within the city walls and make their stand there.
 Before the end of day on 1 June the English were in Alvalade, less than an hour away, forming up pike squadrons.